holuspokus/homebridge-pioneer-avr-2025/README.md

 The button can also serve as a trigger for other scenes but should not be included in the same scene with other devices (such as lights) to avoid unintended behavior.

-#### Toggle Listening Mode Options
-Two additional configuration options control how listening modes are toggled via HomeKit:

-The button can also serve as a trigger for other scenes but should not be included in the same scene with other devices, such as lights, to avoid unintended behavior.
-> **toggleListeningMode:**
-> If enabled, the HomeKit receiver will display a switch that allows you to toggle between two predefined listening modes.
-If disabled, the switch will not be available in HomeKit.

 **Configuration Option**
 Additionally, you can control this behavior via the plugin's configuration option **Toggle Off If Already Active**.
 When enabled (default), if the receiver is already on and the same input switch is pressed again, the receiver will be turned off.
 This allows a single button to handle turning the receiver on, switching inputs, and turning it off.
 If disabled, pressing the active switch will leave the receiver on and simply reselect the same input without turning off the receiver.

-> **toggleListeningModeLink:**
-> This option controls how the listening mode toggle switch is displayed when devices are bundled.
-If enabled (default), the toggle appears directly within the receiver’s view when devices are grouped.
-If disabled, the toggle is presented as a separate switch, independent of the bundling setting.
+#### Toggle Listening Mode Options
+When `toggleListeningMode` is enabled, this option adds a dedicated switch in HomeKit that lets you alternate between two predefined listening modes on your receiver with a single button press.
+Activating the switch toggles the receiver from the primary mode to the secondary mode and vice versa, providing an efficient way to manage your audio settings.
+Although the button can also trigger other scenes, it is best used exclusively for switching listening modes to avoid conflicts with other HomeKit accessories.
 <br>

 ### Preparing the Receiver and Network